How to Drastically Improve Customer Service Response Times

 - Set expectations up front and Inform the customer of your average response times

 - Provide links to FAQs and other self service tools that they might not have been able to find on your company website

 4. Implement an alarm system

 No, this doesn’t mean you have to install flashing lights and sirens to keep your customer service teams constantly on edge.
-If you’re aiming to respond to emails within a certain amount of time, you need a simple way to manage that target and ensure deadlines are met.
-It’s very easy to lose track of which emails require a response and to miss enquiries that get buried during busy times.
+If you’re aiming to respond to emails within a certain amount of time, you need a better risk management and a simple way to manage that target and ensure deadlines are met.
+It’s very easy to lose track of which emails have a response requirement and to miss inquiries that get buried during busy times.

 However, if you use customer service software, you can set this up automatically and tag new emails with a timer.
 Simply work out how quickly you would like to respond to your customers and then set up an alert to trigger before the timeframe.
 This way, you’ll ensure you have ample time to read and respond to your customers within your average response time.

 As I mentioned before, in a lot of cases it’s highly likely that a large percentage of your email communications will be about similar, if not As I mentioned before, in a lot of cases it’s highly likely that a large percentage of your email communications will be about similar, if not identical, problems.
 Having your customer service agents craft individual and unique responses to each of these inquiries is remarkably time-consuming.
 While you may value the human touch, the same level of customer support can be achieved in far more efficient ways.
 You can even attach articles that will answer your customer’s question.
 Publishing and updating your product’s FAQ and support page would be a great advantage in building templates.
 An unorthodox wat to find templates that work is through an internet forum and websites that offer content marketing services.